openego/eDisGo/doc/quickstart.rst

 Installation using Windows
 --------------------------

-.. warning:: Make sure to use python 3.8 or higher!

 For Windows users we recommend using Anaconda and to install the geo stack using the conda-forge channel prior to installing eDisGo.
 You may use the provided